MISSISSIPPI WRONGFUL DEATH LAWYER

 Some examples of wrongful death include:

 Wrongful death is a civil action rather than a criminal action.
-Since the person killed (decedent) cannot file suit or collect damages, it is the family or representatives of the estate that do so.
-The intent of a wrongful death case is to recompense family members who have suffered monetarily and emotionally from the death.
-Damages from wrongful death can be assessed for lost wages and benefits, loss of companionship, and emotional pain and suffering caused by the trauma of this death.
+Since the person killed (decedent) cannot file suit or collect damages, it is the family required or representatives of the estate that do so.
+The intent of a wrongful death case after car accidents is to recompense family members who have suffered monetarily and emotionally from the death.
+Damages from wrongful death can be assessed for lost wages and benefits, loss of companionship, and emotional pain and suffering caused by the trauma of this death after the accidents.

 Only certain family members can bring a wrongful death lawsuit: